-For April’s Autism Awareness Month, Drexel News Blog is highlighting experts from Drexel University’s A.J.
-Drexel Autism Institute. iana Schendel, PhD, is a professor at the A.J.
-Drexel Autism Institute and leads the Research Program in Modifiable Risk Factors for ASD.
+For April’s Autism Acceptance Month, Drexel News Blog is highlighting experts and projects from Drexel University’s A.J.
+Drexel Autism Institute.
+Elisabeth Sheridan, PhD, is a clinical assessment and intervention expert.

 Taking a break from reality and stepping into a world where you have a little more control over things probably sounds pretty good right now.
 Tech companies, like the one formerly known as Facebook, think […]